freedomofpress/securedrop-workstation/README.md

 Once the configuration is done and this directory is copied to dom0, the `run.sh` can be execute to handle all provisioning and configuration.
 It should be run as your unprivileged user:

     $ ./run.sh

+### Development

+Development is a little tricky:

+- presumabley you don't want to do much real development in your SD AppVMs
+- you must run these scripts from Dom0, but it's very unergonimic to work there (since it's nearly impossible to commit changes from Dom0)

+So, you should develop in a "work" VM, then copy changes to Dom0 for provisioning, then use salt to push changes to the SD AppVMs.

+For example, for developing the scripts which run in `sd-journalist`, I'll edit files in a checkout of this repo in my `work` VM (in, for example, `~/projects/qubes-sd`).
+Then, in Dom0, I'll run:

+    $ cd /home/joshua ; qvm-run --pass-io work 'tar -c -C /home/user/projects qubes-sd' | tar xvf - ; cd /home/joshua/qubes-sd

+    $ sudo cp -r sd-journalist /srv/salt/sd ; sudo cp -r dom0/* /srv/salt/ ; sudo qubesctl --targets sd-journalist state.highstate

+The first command clones the repo into ~/qubes-sd in dom0 and drops you in the root of the repo.
+The second command copies the appropriate files into place for the salt ecosystem, then uses salt (via `qubesctl`) to apply any changes.
+If you're making other changes (ie, not to `sd-journalist` or `sd-journalist-files`), you may need to alter which files are copied into the system salt config directories.
+See `run.sh` for inspiration.

 ### Testing